shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/index.md

 #### Library
 Au library contains functions to automate various tasks on Windows computers.

-Some features: Send keys and text to windows.
+Some features: Send keys and text to the active window.
 Find and click buttons, links, images and other UI objects.
 Launch programs and auto-close windows.
 Process text and other data.
 Auto-replace text when typing.
 Hotkeys and other triggers.

 Written mostly in C#, it is a .NET library.